apollographql/apollo/docs/source/guides/access-control.md

 One choice to make when building out our resolvers is what an unauthorized field should return.
 In some use cases, returning `null` here is perfectly valid.
 Alternatives to this would be to return an empty array, `[]` or to throw an error, telling the client that they’re not allowed to access that field.
 For the sake of simplicity, we just returned `[]` in this example.

 Now let’s expand that example a little further, and only allow users with an `admin` role to look at our user list.
-After all, we probably don’t just anyone to have access to all our users.
+After all, we probably don’t want just anyone to have access to all our users.

 ```js
 users: (root, args, context) => {